-Xero Payroll is a per-employee add-on to any Xero accounting plan, costing £1.50/employee/month on most plans or £1.00/employee/month on Ultimate.
-If you already use Xero for accounting, adding payroll is the cheapest and most integrated option – your payroll costs flow directly into your accounts with no manual data entry.
+Xero Payroll is a per-employee add-on to any Xero accounting plan.
+It costs £1.50/employee/month on most plans, or £1.00/employee/month on Ultimate.
+If you already use Xero for accounting, adding payroll is the cheapest and most integrated option.
+Your payroll costs flow directly into your accounts with no manual data entry.

 FREE QUOTE COMPARISON